 Take Action!
 Take Fracking Out of Our Trade Agreements

-The United States is currently negotiating an expansive new free trade agreement, the Trans-Pacific Partnership (TPP) Agreement, with Australia, Brunei, Canada, Chile, Malaysia, Mexico, New Zealand, Peru, Singapore, and Vietnam.
-Japan has also formally announced its intention to join the agreement.
+The United States is currently negotiating an expansive new free trade agreement, the Trans-Pacific Partnership (TPP) Agreement, with Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, and Vietnam.
 Eventually, every Pacific Rim nation may be included.

 The Sierra Club is deeply concerned about the lack of transparency in the TPP negotiations and the environmental implications agreement.
 Here's why:

 - Extreme Secrecy.
 The TPP is taking place extreme secrecy.
 No drafts of TPP texts have been released.
 And public input has been drowned out by dominant corporate input; more than 600 corporate advisors have access to the negotiating text while the public -- even Members of Congress -- are being kept in the dark.
 In response, a broad civil society coalition has pushed back to end the secrecy, rallying outside the negotiations to promote public discourse about the important issues at stake, and in the US, persuading USTR to open up the process.